ArsalanTheCoder/Task_05_Forgot-Password-Screen-with-Firebase-Integration_-ICZ-/README.md

-# Forgot-Password-Screen-with-Firebase-Integration
+Forgot Password Screen with Firebase Integration Overview
-Forgot Password Screen with integration of Firebase Authentication
+This Flutter project implements a fully functional "Forgot Password" screen integrated with Firebase Authentication.
+The screen allows users to reset their password by entering their email, leveraging Firebase's sendPasswordResetEmail method.
+The application provides a smooth user experience with error handling, input validation, and real-time feedback through toast messages.